ds2-lab/NotebookOS/docs/README.md

-# Project Architecture - Docker Swarm
+# High-Level Project Architecture - Docker Swarm

 The following diagram reflects the current system architecture when the system is deployed atop a Docker Swarm cluster.